-WORKez becomes Largest Co-working Operator in Chennai, Adding 1.3 Lakh Square Feet to its Portfolio | Business
+WORKez becomes largest co-working operator in Chennai, adding 1.3 lakh square feet to its portfolio | Business

-has also been taken in Guindy, thereby covering all the micro markets in the city.
-The firm is considering immediate expansion plans in Bangalore, Hyderabad and positively to all important cities of the country in due time Work Easy Space Solutions WORKez the Chennai headquartered firm has leased 1.3 lakh square feet on Rajiv Gandhi Salai Old Mahabalipuram Road in addition to their three operational centers at Anna Salai, Perungudi and Guindy.
+Work Easy Space Solutions (WORKez) the Chennai headquartered firm has leased 1.3 lakh square feet on Rajiv Gandhi Salai (Old Mahabalipuram Road) in addition to their three operational centers at Anna Salai, Perungudi and Guindy.
+This takes their total seat count to 8500 seats in the city.

 - Country: